Wanderers-Of-The-Rift/wotr-docs/website/docs/meetings/2025/07/2025-Jul-12-General-Meeting-Notes.md

 * Releases happen when features are ready
 * Supports flexible, iterative development
 * Encourages contributor momentum and clarity
-* Release what you have ready, when you feel is is good to be released
+* Release what you have ready, when you feel it is good to be released
 * [Living backlog docs link](https://wanderers-of-the-rift.github.io/wotr-docs/docs/design/livingbacklog)
     * Check out Docusaurus changes\!

-**Pitch to Feature: In Progress**
+## Pitch to Feature: In Progress

 * Pitch Prep\!
     * [Hub World prep](https://discord.com/channels/1374772629298483202/1390212047744143420)/[Hub World submission](https://discord.com/channels/1374772629298483202/1393030259284119562)